Mohamed Hamad Satti: Personal life and death

-Satti was married to Dr Fatma Hassan el Nor and with her, they had thirteen children.
-He passed away from natural causes on Tuesday, 15 March 2005, and was buried in Faroug Cemetery, Khartoum.
+Satti was married to Fatma Hassan el Nor and with her, they had thirteen children.
+He died from natural causes on 15 March 2005, and was buried in Faroug Cemetery, Khartoum.

 Research

-Satti carried out extensive field and laboratory work on leishmaniasis in eastern and southern Sudan, yellow fever in the Nuba Mountains and Kurmuk, Klumpke paralysis and cutaneous larva migrans in Kordofan, onchocerciasis in Bahr el Ghazal, malaria in Shendi, Hepatitis C, cholera, Leptospirosis on Nuer people, schistosomiasis in Gezira, typhoid in Western Sudan, smallpox on the Beni Halba tribe in Singa, jaundice in Al Qadarif, presbycusis in the Mabans tribe living southern Funj, filariasis in Geneina, the adverse effects of the consumption of high nitrates well water in two villages in North Kordofan, and health aspects of Rahad Irrigation Project.
-He presented his research at the 1st Italian Conference of Tropical Medicine in East Africa, Asmara, in 1952, and the International Congress of Tropical Medicine and Malaria (1958–1986).
+Satti carried out extensive field and laboratory work on leishmaniasis in eastern and southern Sudan, yellow fever in the Nuba Mountains and Kurmuk, Klumpke paralysis and cutaneous larva migranes in Kordofan, onchocerciasis in Bahr el Ghazal, malaria in Shendi, Hepatitis C, cholera and Leptospirosis on Nuer people, schistosomiasis in Gezira, typhoid in Western Sudan, smallpox on the Beni Halba tribe in Singa, jaundice in Al Qadarif, presbycusis in the Mabans tribe living southern Funj, filariasis in Geneina, the adverse effects of the consumption of high-nitrate-well-water in two villages in North Kordofan, and health aspects of Rahad Irrigation Project.

+He presented his research at the first Italian Conference of Tropical Medicine in East Africa, Asmara, in 1952, and the International Congress of Tropical Medicine and Malaria (1958–1986).
 He left a legacy of scientific excellence that earned him the name The father of Medical research in Sudan.

 Awards and honours

-Satti received the Shousha Prize from the World Health Organization in 1985, the University of Khartoum awarded him the Honorary Doctor of Science in 1980, and the Supreme Council of State in Sudan bestowed upon him the El Neelain Order, the highest award in the country in 1989.
-In 2011, a foundation, Dr Satti Foundation, for medical research was created in his honour.
+Satti received an Honorary Doctor of Science in 1980 from the University of Khartoum.
+He received the Shousha Prize from the World Health Organization in 1985, and was awarded the Order of the Two Niles in 1989.
+In 2011, a foundation, Dr Satti Foundation for medical research, was established in his honour.